DanHowitzer/consultant-scheduling-project/c195project/readme.md

 Error messages will be displayed in the user's native language if the username and/or password do not match what's in the database.
 The following username and password combinations are in the database:

-*username*	*password*
-agent1		pass
+- agent1		pass
-coolagent	pass
+- coolagent	pass
-dhoward		pass
+- dhoward		pass
-otheragent	pass
+- otheragent	pass
-uncoolagent	pass
+- uncoolagent	pass

 B:Customer Records
 -----------------------